While we at Wall Street Survivor think we give some pretty stellar investing advice, we’d be lying if we said it all came from us.

 If you don’t take the initiative necessary to make a budget so that you can reign in your spending habits, you will be left wondering why you don’t have any money and struggling to finance your own lifestyle.

 If you want a platform to help you budget without all the extra work, check out Personal Capital.
-Personal Capital offers many free personal finance tools as well as a wealth management program, but the Budgeting tool is one of our favorite.
+Personal Capital (now known as Empower) offers many free personal finance tools as well as a wealth management program, but the Budgeting tool is one of our favorite.

 #3: Understand Risk vs. Reward